JaninaMattes/NoiseGuided-SmoothLFM/README.md

 ## 🌊 Smooth Interpolations

-Our model learns *extremely smooth transitions* in latent space, enabling natural morphing between images — as showcased above.
+Our model learns *smooth transitions* in an auxiliary diffusion-based latent space, enabling natural morphing between images, as showcased above.
 This allows for creative interpolations and continuous edits that remain perceptually consistent.

 ---